-These numbers reflect the 3 households (not persons) assisted through the First Time Homebuyer Program and the 6 households (not persons) assisted by the Housing Rehabilitation Program.
-These show that Salem's housing programs serve all income levels, but predominantly (67%) those with low or extremely low incomes.
+These numbers reflect the 5 households (not persons) assisted through the First Time Homebuyer Program and the 6 households (not persons) assisted by the Housing Rehabilitation Program.
+These show that Salem's housing programs serve all income levels, but predominantly (77%) those with low or extremely low incomes.
+All of the moderate income families were assisted through the First Time Homebuyer Program and the one family each was assisted through each of the two programs.